 You and your Clinical Supervisor will need to complete a Six-Month Review form and case narrative for each place of employment.
 The case narrative should be co-signed by you and your clinical supervisor for each practice location and maintained by the supervisor (case narratives are submitted to the Board only upon request).
 The Six-Month Review documents (for each practice location) should be submitted to the Board in accordance with the reporting date provided by the Board.
 [An Employment Verification form should already be on file with the Board verifying your employment for each job location.]

-If you have completed or are nearing the 50 hours of supervision by technology allotted; your clinical supervisor will need to submit a written request to the Board.
-This request can be emailed to email@example.com and shall include the parties’ information, including name, license number, and business address; and the circumstances for which the additional hours are needed.
-Approval of the request shall be determined on a case by case basis, based upon the circumstances provided in the request.
+If you have completed or are nearing the 50 hours of supervision by technology allotted; your clinical supervisor will need to submit a request to the Board for additional hours via technology.
+The LCSW supervisor will need to complete the Request for Supervision Via Technology document and email to email@example.com.
+Approval of the request shall be determined on a case-by-case basis, based upon the circumstances provided in the request.
 Please also be reminded that all supervision provided through the use of technology shall be synchronous, involve visual and audio interactions throughout the entire session, and shall take place in such a manner as to maintain the confidentiality of the communication [21 NCAC 63 .0211(a)(4)].

 The NC General Statutes and Rules [NC AC 63 .0211 (a)] state “The 3,000 hours shall be accumulated over a period of time not less than two years nor more than six consecutive years”.
 To qualify for the LCSW license, you must document two years (24 months) of supervised clinical practice, with a minimum of 3,000 clinical practice hours, a minimum of 100 hours of supervision and passing of the ASWB Clinical exam.